hashicorp/terraform-website/content/source/docs/enterprise-beta/upgrade/index.html.md

 sidebar_current: "docs-enterprise2-upgrading"
 ---

-# Upgrading
+# Upgrading From Terraform Enterprise (Legacy)

-This guide will show how to upgrade legacy **Environments** to the new **Workspaces** in Terraform Enterprise (TFE).
+If you used the legacy version of Terraform Enterprise (TFE), you probably have some older environments that aren't available in the new version.
+You can transfer control of that infrastructure to the new Terraform Enterprise without having to re-provision anything.

+Follow these steps to migrate your old TFE environments to new TFE workspaces.

 ## 1. Create a new organization

-Legacy organizations are not compatible with the new organizations, so [create an organization](../getting-started/access.html#creating-an-organization) and [configure Version Control Access](../vcs/index.html).
-The organization name must be globally unique, so the new organization name must be different than the legacy organization name.
+You can't use the new TFE with a legacy organization because the internals are too different.
+If you don't already have an organization in the new TFE, [create an organization](../getting-started/access.html#creating-an-organization) and [configure version control access](../vcs/index.html) now.
+Organization names must be globally unique, so you must choose a new organization name.

 ## 2. Create new workspaces

-The legacy environments are not compatible with new workspaces, as such, [create a new workspace](../getting-started/workspaces.html#creating-a-workspace) for each legacy environment.
-The workspace names are unique to the organization, so the same names can be used for workspaces as were used for legacy environments.
+TFE can't automatically import legacy environments, so start by [creating a new workspace](../getting-started/workspaces.html#creating-a-workspace) for each legacy environment.
+Workspace names are unique to the organization, so you can re-use the same names for the new workspaces.

+When you create these workspaces: _do_ link them to the same VCS repo as the corresponding environment, but _don't_ allow any applies to occur yet.
+If other people are likely to commit to the repo before you've finished, you might want to lock the workspace so it doesn't create a bunch of inaccurate plans.

--> **Note**: If the organization has more workspaces than can easily be created using the UI, use the [workspace create API](../api/workspaces.html) to automate this process.
+-> **Note**: If the organization has more workspaces than you can easily create with the UI, use the [workspace create API](../api/workspaces.html) to automate this process.

 ## 3. Migrate state

-When Terraform Enterprise performs a run (plan & apply) it updates the configuration to use the remote backend associated with that workspace.
-The state must be migrated from the legacy environment to the new workspace for the workspace to use the state.
+Each TFE workspace has its own remote backend, and TFE overrides the configuration to use that backend whenever it does a run.
+To transfer control of your infrastructure, you must migrate state from the legacy environment to the new workspace.

 ### 3.a.
 Authenticate the CLI